monccciii/moncicord/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 PROJECT HAS BEEN PUT ON HOLD.

 During the creation of this project, I learned a lot about database organization and learned more about responsive design.
 Database organization has always mystified me, how can you organiza data if they're not in nested databases/collections?
 However, I learned through much (much) research and YouTube videos.
 Responsive design was also a confusing concept to me.
 I didn't understand (or know) that the site could look different, and I previously assumed that it automatically was responsive.
-But now, Continuing with this project would be great, however, now that I know most of the functionality, it would be a waste of time as I am not learning something new.
+Also, through this project, I learned about useEffect, useState, and other lifecycle methods.
+Starting this project, I understood none of these except useState, but even that I lacked knowledge in.
+Through repeated research and videos, I found out more and more and eventually found my way to writing code using these methods.
+I really wanted to give up, truly.
+I felt the voices in my head telling me, "You won't understand these methods.
+You won't understand how to design a site.
+You won't understand how to use a database" but I tried my best to shut them up and complete my goal.
+Continuing with this project would be great, however, now that I know most of the functionality, it would be a waste of time as I am not learning something new.
 Now, that I have grasped a stronger idea of front-end design and back-end functionality, I shall move onto projects that use more skill and expertise.
+My long term goals is to be able to create high-level apps by myself and kickstart a startup.
+My short term goals are to gather more internship experience, get my first job, and complete a few freelance gigs.
 I will not be aborting this project, but I will not be working on this often.

 Possible upcoming projects:
 - Snapchat Clone (React Native)